 If you’re working from home, it might seem like a safe space, but not from the point of cybersecurity.
 According to statistics, hackers attack every 39 seconds, and you’re under threat regardless of whether you’re in the office or in the comfort of your own home.

 Here are a few more tips I use to improve my cybersecurity when working from home:

 - Use VPN.
-To protect your connection, VPN is the best solution, but cybersecurity is not the only thing it provides.
+To protect your connection, the fastest VPN is the best solution, but cybersecurity is not the only thing it provides.
 For instance, ExpressVPN has over 3,000 servers in different countries, opening access to information that otherwise might not be accessible in your location.

 - Level up your password game.
-It might sound like a broken record, but try to create passwords using upper- and lower-case letters, numbers, and symbols.
+It might sound like a broken record but try to create passwords using upper- and lower-case letters, numbers, and symbols.